Monip1/monip1.github.io/docs/grade_calc.md

 {: .warning}
 This is only an estimate and may not reflect your actual final grade.

-Enter the totals from your Canvas gradebook below.
-It is normal for these totals to be a week behind as grades are updated.
+Enter the totals from your Canvas gradebook below. **It is normal for these totals to be a week behind as grades are updated.**

+All grades are calculated using the total point totals at the end of the quarter.
+If you are using this calculator before the end of the quarter, your grades might be lower than expected.
+To get a more accurate estimate, consider estimating your expected scores for remaining assignments.

 <div class="calculator-container">